Accurately quantitate nucleic acids on BMG LABTECH instruments

 Today however, the fluorescent quantification of DNA and RNA has become quite popular.
 With this method, an increased fluorescence signal is measured once the dye has bound to nucleic acids.
 The detection of this method can be achieved with a fluorescence microplate reader and needs a standard curve that can associate known concentrations to fluorescence values.
 These higher efforts are rewarded with higher assay sensitivity than in absorbance detection.

 The BMG LABTECH multi-mode microplate reader can perform both kinds of DNA quantification measurements.
+Spectrometer-based evaluation of absorbance spectra further allows the fast and easy assessment of DNA purity ratios.
 Additionally, they offer the possibility to measure in very small volumes, down to 2 µl of sample by using the LVis Plate.

-The boxes below lead on to DNA quantification related products, application notes and accessoires.
+The boxes below lead on to DNA quantification related application notes.